michaeljhanley/sfo-survey-viz/docs/analysis.md

 While Excel does provide tools for chi-square tests (see "Results" section), the input requires manual calculation of expected counts.
 I did so by filling a new table using simple multiplication and division formulas with cell references.

 ## Results
 As noted above, tests were conducted using Excel's CHISQ.TEST function.
 This takes a range of observed counts and a range of expected counts as its arguments.
-It abstracts caclulations of chi-square statistic and degrees of freedom
+It abstracts caclulations of chi-square statistic and degrees of freedom.

 Year-Over-Year Comparison (2016-2017)
 - Chi-square statistic: χ²(8) = 76.01
 - P-value: p < 0.001